DuncanCragg/OnexOS/README.md

-There's only one big space shared by everyone in the family where all of this happens in your OnexOS, so you can re-use, re-mash and re-purpose anything, or join each family member's buildings and games together in new ways.
+There's only one big space shared by everyone in the family where all of this happens in your OnexOS, so you can re-use, re-mash and re-purpose anything, or join each family member's buildings and games together in new ways, sharing materials and rules.

 OnexOS is not a fancy techie game engine like Roblox, just a way to easily knock up fun, interactive things in a 3D virtual world on the family tablets and phones.